Audi A8 hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingThe Audi A8 TFSI e competes strongly with its closest rivals when it comes to fuel-efficiency, range and charging speed

-- 5Interior & comfort - currently readingPlush materials, top-tier technology and acres of space make the Audi A8 TFSI e one of the most luxurious saloons around
+- 5Interior, dashboard & comfort - currently readingPlush materials, top-tier technology and acres of space make the Audi A8 TFSI e one of the most luxurious saloons around